rht-labs/tech-exercise/docs/1-the-manual-menace/5-setup-gitops-structure.md

     > Also available at https://github.com/stakater/workshop-excercise/blob/main/deployments/argocd/gitops-argocd-app-template.yaml

-    Using the above template, we will create 3 new files with our two Nordmart applications and 1 tekton pipeline application.
+    Using the above template, we will create three new files with our two Nordmart applications and one Tekton pipeline application.

-    Create an argocd app `/00-argocd-apps/stakater-nordmart-review-ui.yaml` for our `stakater-nordmart-review-ui` application inside argocdcd-apps folder:
+    Create an ArgoCD app `/00-argocd-apps/stakater-nordmart-review-ui.yaml` for our `stakater-nordmart-review-ui` application inside `argocdcd-apps` folder:

         apiVersion: argoproj.io/v1alpha1
         kind: Application